strobosco/summaries/ECON/100/DEFINITIONS.md

 - **productive efficiency:** good or service is produced at the lowest possible cost -> achieved with interaction between firms
-- **allocative efficiency:** production is in accordance with consumer taste -> competition among firms and voluntary exchange results in most requests goods/services being produced
+- **allocative efficiency:** production is in accordance with consumer taste -> competition among firms and voluntary exchange results in most requested goods/services being produced
 - **voluntary exchange:** situation where both buyer and seller are made better off by the transaction

 <div align='center'>